YuSugihara/QTL-seq/README.md

 <img src="https://github.com/YuSugihara/QTL-seq/blob/master/images/2_result.png" width=600>

+## Additional Resources

+### QTL-seq commands breakdown

+For a detailed breakdown of the commands used in QTL-seq, including explanations of each step, parameters, and best practices for troubleshooting, please refer to the [QTL-seq Commands Breakdown](docs/01_qtlseq_commands_breakdown.md) document.

 ## About multiple testing correction
 This function has been deprecated since v2.2.5.
 We highly recommend running QTL-seq without this function.